 Don’t let the heat of summer fool you.
 It’s the perfect season to go outside and jump into…a book!

-While the school year keeps kids and parents busy with schedules and homework, and the past three months have really amped-up the time devoted to at-home education via online learning, we are truly ready to plunge into an adventure that takes place between the pages.
+While the school year keeps kids and parents busy with schedules and homework, and the past school year amped-up the time devoted to at-home education via online learning, we are truly ready to plunge into an adventure that takes place between the pages.

 Some school districts have required or suggested books for summer reading.
 Local libraries often offer summer reading programs as well, but the real challenge is selecting the right book – genre, age-appropriate – for your child.
 And while some kids enjoy reading more than others, as parents, we want to keep reading FUN!